PavleProd/FilmPicker/README.md

 # FilmPicker
-A website that recommends movies based on previous movies that you have watched.
+A website that recommends you movies based on your previous ratings

 ## Current version: